DynamoMTL/dynamo-ops/readme.md

 All the attachments that you want to include in a post (images, pdf, etc.) need to be added in the `uploads` folder.
 They can be added to a subfolder in there as well, for sake of structure.

 We added a filter to help you reference those files easily.
 It can be used like this: `![My helpful screenshot]({{ "flag.png" | uploads_url }})`, where `uploads_url` will build the path to the assets.

-When using **Prose**, you can use the wysiwyg editor to upload and reference the photos.
-You also have the ability to select from existing images.

 **Links**